General Electric Building: Architecture

 The General Electric Building was designed by John Walter Cross of Cross & Cross in the Art Deco style with Gothic Revival ornamentation.
 This contrasted with the firm's earlier designs, which tended to be in the Gothic Revival, Georgian Revival, or Renaissance Revival styles.
 The Bartholomew Building Corporation originally developed 570 Lexington Avenue for RCA, though the building was renamed for General Electric (GE) midway through construction when RCA decided to instead occupy 30 Rockefeller Plaza.
-The steel was erected by the McClintic-Marshall Construction Company, while the concrete floor arches were contracted to Brennan & Sloan.
+The steel was erected by McClintic-Marshall Construction Company, and the concrete floor arches were contracted to Brennan & Sloan.

 The building was designed to harmonize with neighboring structures, particularly St. Bartholomew's Episcopal Church, as well as the since-demolished building of Cathedral High School to the south.
-There are 46 office floors in total, as well as four mechanical floors, although the 48th and 49th floors also once contained executive dining rooms.
+There are 50 stories (consisting of 46 office floors and four mechanical floors); the 48th and 49th floors also once contained executive dining rooms.
 Sources disagree slightly on the building's precise height.
 Emporis gives a height of 640 ft, while the Council on Tall Buildings and Urban Habitat's Skyscraper Center cites the building as being 643 ft.